 - Watch bake time – This is a thin cake, so it won’t take very long to bake.
 The cake is done when it is springy to the touch, starts to pull away from the sides of the pan, and a toothpick inserted in the middle comes out mostly clean.

 - Cake scraps – You will have cake scraps.
-You can freeze them (wrap tightly with plastic wrap and place in a Ziploc bag), mix will vanilla frosting and make cake pops, or just eat!
+You can freeze them (wrap them tightly with plastic wrap and place them in a Ziploc bag), mix them with vanilla dairy-free frosting, and make cake pops, or just eat!

 - Separate the egg white when it is cold – I’ve learned this through practice and professional advice.

-- Cover and refrigerate – I recommend storing leftovers in the refrigerator because of the marshmallow filling.
+- Storing – I recommend storing leftovers in the refrigerator because of the marshmallow filling.
 Cover the cakes with a cake stand lid, or plastic wrap.
 The cakes will stay moist for up to 3 days.